-Students who have been readmitted following academic suspension who fail to improve their CGPA and/or rate of progress into the probation range by the end of the first academic term after readmission will receive academic dismissal, and must be withdrawn from the College.
-Students who have been dismissed are not eligible for readmission to the College.
-If at any time it is mathematically impossible for the student to improve the student's CGPA to a 2.0 or 70% and complete within the maximum time frame, the student must be dismissed from the program and withdrawn from the college.
+Students who have been readmitted following academic suspension who fail to improve their CGPA and/or rate of progress into the probation range by the end of the first academic term after readmittance will receive academic dismissal, and students must be withdrawn from the School.
+Students who have been dismissed are not eligible for readmittance to the School.